VigneshP07/Library_Information_System/README.md

 # My Software Project

-This is a description of my project.
+This is the brief infromation about the Project.

 ## About the Project

-- It is Related to Library Information System
+- It is related to Library Information System
 - It has 2 Sides Admin and User Side
 - The Code is Written in React js and Node js